ttlion/sdtDBN/README.md

 Using **attX** and **attY** as dynamic attributes and **attA** and **attB** as static attributes, some examples are given next.

-Regarding restrictions on parents from the same timestep, a file having the lines
+Regarding restrictions on parents in the same timestep, a file having the lines

 ```
 2,attX,attY